jforday12/ColourMazeBot/README.md

     	turnRight45(&motorL, &motorR);
 	}

+In regards with the Light Blue and Orange cards we alter the instruction slightly to include a quater block forward instruction which acts as a shuffle forward.
+This increases our distance from the wall before we restart the timer so that on the reverse movement we do not hit the wall which would disrupt the alignment of the buggy significantly.

+The orange function is listed below:

+	void OrangeMove(struct DC_motor *mL,struct DC_motor *mR){
+		reverseDetect(&motorL, &motorR);
+		// turn right 135 degree
+		turnRight45(&motorL, &motorR);
+		turnRight45(&motorL, &motorR);
+		turnRight45(&motorL, &motorR);
+		quaterForward(&motorL, &motorR);
+	}

 The reverse detect function backs up the buggy slightly to avoid turning into or hitting the wall.
 We calibrated the length of time to back up to be 200ms.